actsasrob/lircdo/README.md

 After all is said and done, lircdo wouldn't be possible without the LIRC service.
 A big **Thank You** to the creators/developers/maintainers of LIRC.

 The LIRC packages are installed/configured as part of the lircdo service installation.
-You shouldn't have to install/configure LIRC other than to create the remote control definition file(s) /etc/lirc/lircd.conf (Debian Jessie/LIRC v0.9.0) or /etc/lirc/lircd.conf.d/\*.conf (Debian Stretch/LIRC v0.9.4) which is discussed below.
+You shouldn't have to install/configure LIRC other than to create the remote control definition file(s) /etc/lirc/lircd.conf (Debian Jessie/LIRC v0.9.1 or earlier) or /etc/lirc/lircd.conf.d/\*.conf (Debian Stretch/LIRC v0.9.2 or later) which is discussed below.

-### LIRC shell scripts and /etc/lirc/lircd.conf
+### LIRC shell scripts and /etc/lirc/lircd.conf or /etc/lirc/lircd.conf.d/*.conf

 The LIRC service and LIRC shell scripts are where the "rubber meets the road" so to speak.
 Really the lircdo service is just a glorified shell script runner.
 The lircdo service receives commands from the lircdo Alexa skill, determines the appropriate shell script to run, then executes that shell script.